- Gonorrhea (GC) is an STI that is spread through oral, anal, and vaginal sex.

 - Gonorrhea can be cured with antibiotics; condoms lower your chance of getting GC.

 Have you heard of "the clap," or "a dose," or "a drip"?
 These are all names for gonorrhea.
-Gonorrhea is a common STD caused by a kidney-shaped bacteria that grows in pairs.
+Gonorrhea is a common STI caused by a bacteria.

 How common is gonorrhea?